replit/database-node/README.md

 **Native Functions**

-These functions are specified in the repl.it DB.
+These functions are specified in the Replit DB.

 > `get(String key, Object options?)`